mattss/emacs.d/README.rst

 -------

 ..
 CAUTION:
-   Since Emacs uses several diff_erent libraries, please check KNOWN_ISSUES.rst and apply any workarounds that may be required before proceding to final installation.
+   Since Emacs uses several different libraries, please check KNOWN_ISSUES.rst and apply any workarounds that may be required before proceeding to final installation.

 .. code-block:: bash